Tareq0267/ASL-Interpreter/README.md

-# Hand Detection and Text-to-Speech Project
+# ASL Interpreter in ROS

 This project is developed for the subject Autonomous Robot by Dr. Zati.
 The aim is to create a system that detects hand gestures using a webcam and provides audio feedback using text-to-speech.